trenchproject/TrenchR/CONTRIBUTING.md

 *  Fork this repo to your Github account
 *  Clone your version on your account down to your machine from your account, e.g,. git clone 'https://github.com/yourgithubusername/TrenchR.git'
 *  Make sure to track progress upstream by doing git remote add upstream https://github.com/trenchproject/TrenchR.git.
 Before making changes make sure to pull changes in from upstream by doing either git fetch upstream then merge later or git pull upstream to fetch and merge in one step
-*  Make your changes (name your branch something other than 'master')
+*  Make your changes (name your branch something other than 'main')
 *  If you alter package functionality at all (e.g., the code itself, not just documentation) please do write some tests to cover the new functionality.
 * Push up to your account
 * Submit a pull request to home base at trenchproject/TrenchR